New York, California and other states plan for reopening as coronavirus crisis eases

 Political leaders said a reopening of the economy may hinge on more widespread testing to better determine the full extent of infections and cautioned that lifting stay-at-home orders prematurely could reignite the outbreak.
 The Trump administration has signaled May 1 as a potential date for easing the restrictions.

-DEATH TOLL TOPS 23,000 The U.S. death toll from COVID-19, the highly infectious lung disease caused by the virus, topped 23,000 on Monday, out of more than 575,000 known U.S. infections, according to a Reuters tally.
-The United States, with the world's third-largest population by country, has recorded more fatalities from COVID-19 than any other nation.
+DEATH TOLL TOPS 23,500 The U.S. death toll from COVID-19, the highly infectious lung disease caused by the virus, topped 23,600 on Monday, out of more than 581,000 known U.S. infections, according to a Reuters tally.
+The United States, with the world's third-largest population by country, has recorded greater loss of life from COVID-19 than any other nation.

-But even as the coronavirus outbreak seemed to be easing in New York - where the bulk of the deaths have been concentrated in and around New York city, Cuomo warned that gains achieved through social distancing could be undone if "we do something stupid" and relax the restrictions too quickly.
 Wyoming reported its first death from the coronavirus on Monday, the final U.S. state to report a fatality.
+An influential University of Washington research model this week raised its U.S. mortality forecasts on Monday to nearly 69,000 deaths through Aug.
+4, up from 61,500 projected last week, assuming that social-distancing measures remain in place.

-Official statistics, which exclude deaths outside of hospitals, have understated the actual number of people who have succumbed to COVID-19, health experts said.
-(Graphic: https://tmsnrt.rs/2w7hX9T) Regardless of the death toll, continued difficulties in ramping up diagnostic testing pose a major hurdle for public health experts in determining at what point it is safe enough to relax social distancing measures.
+The university's Institute for Health Metrics and Evaluation said higher death tolls now projected in Massachusetts and New York state accounted for part of the upward revision.
+Regardless of the death toll, continued difficulties in ramping up diagnostic testing pose a major hurdle for public health experts in determining at what point it is safe enough to relax social distancing measures.

-New York City Health Commissioner Dr. Oxiris Barbot acknowledged a "tightening" of the supply chain for the special nasal swabs needed in coronavirus testing, and said it was part of a "national and international challenge" to ramp up testing.
-Chris Sununu, the Republican governor of New Hampshire, said testing for the coronavirus had improved "but we don't have enough.
-Nobody has enough."
+New York City Health Commissioner Dr. Oxiris Barbot acknowledged a "tightening" of the supply chain for the nasal swabs needed in coronavirus testing, and said it was part of a "national and international challenge" to ramp up testing.

-"There's just a limited supply for a massive amount of demand," Sununu told CNN.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)